Univariate Statistics

 sm.stats.jarque_bera(lm.resid)[1])

-ax = sns.displot(df, x='residuals', kind="kde", fill=True)
+ax = sns.displot(df, x='residuals', kind="kde", fill=True, aspect=1, height=fig_h*0.7)

-ax = sns.displot(df, x='residuals', kind="kde", hue='management', fill=True)
+ax = sns.displot(df, x='residuals', kind="kde", hue='management', fill=True,

 Jarque-Bera normality test p-value 0.04374